Office 365 is fast overtaking Exchange to become the dominant email security platform for businesses.

 It’s common now for a hacker to send a link to a clean website in the middle of the night This is scanned by a secure gateway and allowed into the inbox.
 But by the time the recipient arrives at work, the attacker will have injected that URL with malware.

-Why you need Advanced Threat Protection for Office 365
+Why you need Post-Delivery Protection

 These products are powered by AI and sit inside Office 365, inside the castle walls, looking for threats.
 Unlike traditional gateways, these services are capable of understanding communication.
 They identify when something does not look right, even once it’s made its way through the security gateway.

 They can tell when people are being impersonated by looking at multiple factors and scan links in real time.
 This ensures that people are not being fooled by malicious URLs that have made it past the secure gateway.

 These platforms aren’t cheap, but businesses that have been hit by attacks will need these products and it is far better to pay for protection, then to lose money in an attack.

 Towards Multi-Layered Security